n1ru4l/envelop/README.md

 });
 ```

-> Envelop `plugins` are based on a simple event-based contact, that allow you easily to add more logic to your app.
+> Envelop `plugins` are based on a simple event-based contact that allows you to add more logic to your app easily.
 You can easily share and collaborate on plugins that you find generic.

 ## Integrations / Examples

-Envelop provides a low-level API at consumption of the output, but a rich API while using it with plugins.
+Envelop provides a low-level API at the output consumption but a rich API while using it with plugins.
 Based on that, it's possible to integrate Envelop with many tools.

 We recommend using [`graphql-helix`](https://github.com/contrawork/graphql-helix) as the request pipeline orchestrator, as it allows the maximum flexibility and you can easily override/manage every part of the pipeline with Envelop.